CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetChains200Response getEnabledChains(opts)

-List enabled chains
+List organization enabled chains

-This operation retrieves all the chains enabled for the organization associated with your API key.
-You can also specify the wallet type and subtype you want to query.
+This operation retrieves all the chains that can be used by your organization.
+You can filter the result by wallet type or subtype.
+If you do not specify a wallet type, this operation returns a combination of chains supported by each wallet type.

 ### Example